-All of the islands have spectacular resorts, but if you’re looking for the island with the most number of kid-focused resorts, you’ll find that on Oahu.
+All of the islands have spectacular resorts, but Oahu has two very kid-focused resorts.
 Not only do you have Disney’s Aulani Hotel — a huge draw for many families — but you also have resorts like the Hilton Hawaiian Village that are made for family fun.

 Related read: the seven best family-friendly resorts on Oahu.
 We stayed at them all and love them.